arpit85/visuogen/replit.md

 ## Overview

-Imagiify is a production-ready full-stack web application for AI-powered image generation.
-Built with a modern tech stack including React, Express.js, and PostgreSQL, it provides users with the ability to generate images using 12 different AI models across 4 providers, manage their gallery, edit images, share collections, and handle subscription-based credit systems with comprehensive admin controls.
+VisuoGen is a production-ready full-stack web application for AI-powered image and video generation.
+Built with a modern tech stack including React, Express.js, and PostgreSQL, it provides users with the ability to generate images using 15 different AI models across 4 providers, generate videos with 4 AI video models, manage their gallery, edit images with professional tools, share collections, and handle subscription-based credit systems with comprehensive admin controls.

 ## System Architecture